 The railway line from the iron-side of the blast furnace curved gently across open ground and into the northern end of the melting shop.
 This entrance was simply almost the entire bottom half of the wall of the building removed, open to the elements.
 It was like walking into some gigantic, thunderous corrugated metal clad cavern… There was a distinctive humid sort of aroma that hit you on entering which I can only describe as that of ‘hot clay’ which was most likely from heated furnace and ladle refractory linings.
-As you entered the gloom you would see a row of furnaces (although difficult to fully discern) set up high on the right, in front of you would be the main thoroughfare with shafts of sunlight beaming down while various sirens would be sounding while, on the left, trains of tall ingot moulds tower above you either waiting for teeming or already teemed and glowing red hot.
+As you entered the gloom you would turn left to see a long row of furnaces running the full length of the building (although difficult to fully discern) set up high on the right, in front of you would be the main thoroughfare with shafts of sunlight beaming down while various sirens would be sounding.
+On the left, trains of tall ingot moulds tower above you either waiting for teeming or already teemed and glowing cheek-burning red hot.
 Suspended in mid air from overhead cranes were the huge hooks used to lift the ladles of molten steel from the pits in front of the furnaces for the short transfer across to the teeming platforms.

 Watching out for roving charging machines I would cross to the control panel and watch the action from there.
-If scrap was being charged the furnaceman would be controlling the opening and closing of the three vertically opening doors, each held by two chains around which were wrapped hoses for water cooling.
-As I got to know the furnacemen they would happily let me open and close the doors.
+If scrap was being charged the furnaceman would be controlling the opening and closing of the three vertically opening doors, each held by two chains around which were wrapped hoses for water cooling while the charging machines traversed and swivelled, picking up filled oblong metal boxes of scrap at the end of a long arm, turning back to face the furnace before trundling forward, rotating and emptying their scrap boxes with a dull crash through 360 degrees into the blinding white-hot centre of the furnace to withdraw while the door closed rapidly after it.
+As I got to know the furnacemen they would happily let me open and close those doors.
 This was accomplished simply by pressing one button to raise the door and another one to lower it.
 Raising the door revealed an abolutely blinding white light.
 I had never seen anything so bright and never imagined that any light could be so intense.
 It was impossible to look at of course so I eventually secured a pair of dark blue glasses as used by the furnacemen.
 This would reveal a long jet of brilliant horizontal flame above a sea of boiling metal or an oddly shaped pile of scrap slowly being melted down.

 The open hearth process produced steel from a mixture of scrap and molten iron from the blast furnace.
 Scrap was handled in a long and wide bay which ran parallel and opposite to the furnaces, behind the rows of control panels.
 In this bay long rectangular boxes were filled for the charging machines to pick up.
 The charging machines had a long arm which rotated horizontally to then slot into the box which would then be raised, swung back through 180 degrees to then travel along until positioned in front of the selected furnace door which would opened by the furnaceman.
 The upper deck of the charging machine would then move forward and the box entered the furnace to be rotated through 180 degrees emptying its contents accordingly.
 This process would be repeated until the furnace had been charged with its due amount of scrap.
 Molten iron from the blast furnace – known as ‘hot metal’ – would later be charged from a chute postioned at the middle door by a ladle suspended and tipped from a crane.
 The entire process was long, taking up to twelve hours or so before ready to cast.